openmobilityfoundation/mobility-data-specification/provider/README.md

 <a href="/provider/"><img src="https://i.imgur.com/yzXrKpo.png" width="120" align="right" alt="MDS Provider Icon" border="0"></a>

 The Provider API endpoints are intended to be implemented by mobility providers and consumed by regulatory agencies.
-Data is **pulled** from providers by agencies.
-When a municipality queries information from a mobility provider, the Provider API has a historical view of operations in a standard format.
+Data is **pulled** from _providers_ by agencies.
+When a municipality queries information from a mobility provider, the Provider API provides historical and recent views of operations.

 This specification contains a data standard for *mobility as a service* providers to define a RESTful API for municipalities to access on-demand.